 - Disabled Love Interest: Logan, wheelchair bound and so very attractive.

-- Distracted by the Sexy: In "Exposure," Max escapes from a telekinetic boy cultist holding her captive (long story) by showing him her breasts, which cause him to lose concentration - and a few blows from Max later, consciousness ("Made you look!").
+- Distracted by the Sexy: In "Exposure," Max escapes from a telekinetic boy cultist holding her captive (long story) by showing him her breasts, which makes him lose concentration - and one or two punches from Max later, consciousness ("Made you look!").

 - Doesn't Like Guns: Max refuses to use guns since her sister Eva was shot during their childhood.